Recipe for Cooking Dried Beans

 Beans have been given a bad reputation over the years.
 They have been often considered food for the “poor”, but that may be because they are so inexpensive.
 Many years in the past, beans were the perfect traveling food for Native Americans and Pioneers alike.
 They do not require refrigeration, and can be cooked in nothing more than water if that is all available.
 Beans are also versatile in the fact they can be made different ways and incorporated into other dishes after cooking.
 Refried beans, bean dip, charro beans, and even bean pie!
 Don’t let those simple little legumes fool you, they are amazing!

-So next time you consider cooking beans, don’t let that childish rhyme deter you, beans have a lot to offer your health and your menu!
+So next time you consider cooking beans, don’t let that childish rhyme deter you, beans have a lot to

 Every one cooks beans in their own way, and though some of the ingredients may overlap from recipe to recipe, very seldom are they two recipes the same.
 So this is the way I make my beans, although even the way I do it may vary from pot to pot simply because of what I feel like adding to the dish on that day.